The WHO Report On COVID-19's Origins Shows We May Never Know Where The Coronavirus Came From

 The new report said that more than 1,100 bats in Hubei province, around the city of Wuhan, had been sampled and tested, “but none were positive for viruses close to SARS-CoV-2.”

-The closest known relative of SARS-CoV-2 is a virus called RaTG13, isolated from a horseshoe bat in a mineshaft in Mojiang, Yunnan province, from a horseshoe bat in a mineshaft in Mojiang, Yunnan province, by Shi Zhengli of the Wuhan Institute of Virology in 2013.
+The closest known relative of SARS-CoV-2 is a virus called RaTG13, isolated from a horseshoe bat in a mineshaft in Mojiang, Yunnan province, by Shi Zhengli of the Wuhan Institute of Virology in 2013.
 In a February 2020 paper in Nature, Shi revealed that the genome of RaTG13 was 96% similar to SARS-CoV-2.

-This and other bat coronavirus genetic sequence data from the region suggest strongly that the ultimate origin of SARS-CoV-2 is a bat from southern China or neighboring countries in Southeast Asia.
-People in that region are known to get infected by bat viruses: In 2018 Daszak and Shi reported that 6 out of 218 people living near caves with bat roosts in Jinning county, also in Yunnan province, had antibodies to SARS-like bat coronaviruses.
+This and other bat coronavirus genetic sequence data from the region suggest strongly that the ultimate origin of SARS-CoV-2 is a bat from South China or a neighboring country in Southeast Asia.
+People in that region are known to get infected by bat viruses: In 2018 Daszak and Shi reported that 6 out of 218 people living near caves with bat roosts in Jinning District, also in Yunnan province, had antibodies to SARS-like bat coronaviruses.

 But the 4% difference between RaTG13 and SARS-CoV-2 represents at least a couple of decades of viral evolution, so the two viruses are still far removed from one another.
-And if SARS-CoV-2 did jump straight from bats to people, it’s hard to explain why the pandemic started in Wuhan, more than 1,000 miles away from the rural areas near China’s southern border where you would expect the first clusters of human cases to show up.
+And if SARS-CoV-2 did jump straight from bats to people, it’s hard to explain why the pandemic started in Wuhan, more than 1,000 miles away from the rural areas near China’s southern border, where you would expect the first clusters of human cases to show up.

 Theory 3: The virus was accidentally released by a lab studying coronaviruses.

-Note: This story has been updated to include a statement from the US State Department.